Liz204/VR_kinematics/README.md

 Pablo Torres

 # To Do
+**VR Text 3.4**:
-- **VR Text 3.4**: Hand controllers input are not being recognized.
+- Hand controllers input are not being recognized.
+- The stats Canva still not being shown

 # General
 Version Used: